sameershaik-07/SMART-SERVE/README.md

 Customers looking for local services (home repair, cleaning, tutoring, salon, etc.) rely on unverified word-of-mouth or unstructured listings, with no standard way to compare providers, check availability, or trust reviews.
 Service providers, meanwhile, lack a simple platform to manage bookings, showcase their work, and track earnings without paying commission to multiple fragmented apps.

 ### 1.2 Solution
-ServeSure is a multi-sided web marketplace connecting **customers**, **service providers**, and an **admin** who moderates the platform.
+Smart-Serve is a multi-sided web marketplace connecting **customers**, **service providers**, and an **admin** who moderates the platform.
 Customers can browse, filter, book, pay, and review services.
 Providers manage their profile, service listings, pricing, availability, and view booking/earnings analytics.
 Admin verifies providers, moderates content, manages categories, and monitors platform health.

 ### 1.3 Business Model
 Commission or subscription-based marketplace — the platform takes a cut per booking (commission model recommended for MVP simplicity; subscription model as future roadmap item).